Notice of Pre-AIA or AIA Status

 ‘136 claims the compounds of instant claim 9 (claim 7).

 ‘136 claims administration of less than 100mg/day (claim 8).
-Regarding instant claim 12, the optimization of known amounts for known active agents is considered well within the competence level of an artisan of ordinary skill in the pharmaceutical sciences; it has been held that the selection of optimal parameters, such as amounts of active agents, to achieve a beneficial effect, is within the skill in the art of an ordinary artisan.
+Regarding instant claims 1 and 12, the optimization of known amounts for known active agents is considered well within the competence level of an artisan of ordinary skill in the pharmaceutical sciences; it has been held that the selection of optimal parameters, such as amounts of active agents, to achieve a beneficial effect, is within the skill in the art of an ordinary artisan.
 See In re Boesch, 205 USPT 215 (CCPA 1980) and MPEP 2144.05.

-Regarding claim 18, since the methods of ‘136 treat fatty liver disease, it is reasonable to assume that the method of claim 1 would reduce hepatic steatosis, which is caused, in part by, fatty liver disease (see [0001] of the instant specification
+Regarding claim 18, since the methods of ‘136 treat fatty liver disease, it is reasonable to assume that the method of claim 1 would reduce hepatic steatosis, which is caused, in part by, fatty liver disease (see [0001] of the instant specification).

 Applicants are reminded that the office does not have the facilities and resources to provide the factual evidence needed in order to establish that the product of the prior art does not possess the same material, structural and functional characteristics of the claimed product.
 In the absence of evidence to the contrary, the burden is on the applicant to prove that the claimed product is different from those taught by the prior art and to establish patentable differences.
 See In re Best 562F.2d 1252, 195 USPQ 430 (CCPA 1977) and Ex parte Gray 10 USPQ 2d 1922 (PTO Bd.
 Pat.
 App. & Int.
 1989).

-Claims 1-3, 9, 11-12, and 18-28 are rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-30 of U.S. Patent No. 11,642,323 (IDS of 12/20/2024).
+Claims 1-3, 9, 11-12, 18-26, and 28 are rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-30 of U.S. Patent No. 11,642,323 (IDS of 12/20/2024).

 Although the claims at issue are not identical, they are not patentably distinct from each other.